the1lab/1lab/src/Order/DCPO/Pointed.lagda.md

   subcat-is-category DCPOs-is-category is-pointed-dcpo-is-prop
 ```

-# Reasoning with Pointed DCPOs
+# Reasoning with pointed DCPOs

 The following module re-exports facts about pointed DCPOs, and also
 proves a bunch of useful lemma.s